tianwei-wu-hub/RNWebSDK/README.md

 ```bash
 npx react-native start
 ```

-2. Start Android Emulator.
+2. Start the Android Emulator.
-3. Run app, in the new terminal, navigate to `RNWebSDKExample`, and execute:
+3. Run the app, and in the new terminal, navigate to `RNWebSDKExample` and execute:

 ```bash
 npx react-native run-android
 ```

-Wait a while, your app will install and launch in Android emulator automatically.
+Wait for some time and your application will be automatically installed and launched in the Android emulator.

 #### iOS

-1. Start the Metro service, navigate to `RNWebSDKExample`, and execute:
+1. Start the Metro service, navigate to `RNWebSDKExample` and execute:

 ```bash
 npx react-native start
 ```

-2. Run app, in the new terminal, navigate to `RNWebSDKExample`, and execute:
+2. Run the app, and in the new terminal, navigate to `RNWebSDKExample` and execute:

 ```bash
 npx react-native run-ios
 ```

-Wait a while, your app will install and launch in iOS simulator automatically.
+Wait for some time and your application will be automatically installed and launched in the Android emulator.

-## Part 2: How to use FoxitPDFSDK for Web in React Native
+## Part 2: How to use Foxit PDF SDK for Web in React Native

 ### 1. Setting up the development environment

-Follow the React Native docs to [setting up the development environment](https://reactnative.dev/docs/environment-setup).
+Follow the React Native guide to [set up the development environment](https://reactnative.dev/docs/environment-setup).

-Assume you create project named `RNWebSDKExample`.
+Assume you've created a project named `RNWebSDKExample`.

-### 2. Integrate FoxitPDFSDK for Web
+### 2. Integrate Foxit PDF SDK for Web

 #### 2.1 Create a Web resource directory

-1. Create a new `html` directory in the `RNWebSDKExample` directory and a new `Web.bundle` directory in the `html` directory.
+1. New an `html` directory in the `RNWebSDKExample` and new a `Web.bundle` folder inside the `html` directory.
-2. Copy the following directories to `RNWebSDKExample/html/Web.bundle` directory.
+2. Copy the following directories to the `RNWebSDKExample/html/Web.bundle`.

 - FoxitPDFSDKForWeb_x_x_x_Full/lib
 - FoxitPDFSDKForWeb_x_x_x_Full/external

-3. Copy the index.html file to the `RNWebSDKExample/html/Web.bundle` directory.
+3. Copy the `index.html` file to the `RNWebSDKExample/html/Web.bundle` directory.

 ```html
 <html>
 <head>